You’ve probably never heard the name Zilphia Horton, but you certainly have been touched by her work.

 Her intention was to learn about labor organizing, then return to Arkansas to work at a labor school for women.
 Instead, she fell in love with Highlander founder Myles Horton, married him, moved in, and became the school’s first Culture Director.
 At age 25, she forged a path for her new position which would eventually earn Highlander the designation of “the singing labor school.”
 She compiled a songbook for the Congress of Industrial Organizations (CIO) which taught striking workers how to use singing for empowerment and the boosting of morale.
 She taught thousands in the south and around the country about what it means to sing together – not only the joy of music, but what music does to those making it.
 She impressed upon her students the lasting understanding that culture – the arts in particular – is not only an expression of who we are; it is what we do to solidify and define our civilization.

 In the fall of 2010, I moved from Seattle to North Carolina to start researching the life and work of Zilphia Horton for a book-length biography.
 I knew almost nothing about her – she didn’t keep a journal and next to nothing has been written to clearly chronicle her life.
-But, what I’ve learned in the short time of my research thus far has proven to be an important and illuminating window on some of the most vital moments in contemporary American history.
+But, what I’ve learned in the time of my research has proven to be an important and illuminating window on some of the most vital moments in contemporary American history.

 Zilphia Horton’s story is – as her countless students continuously make clear – hugely influential.
-Now, nearly 60 years after her death, those who remember her do so with great affection and completeness.
+Now, more than 60 years after her death, those who remember her do so with great affection and completeness.
 Hers is a rich and inspiring story, full of defiance and determination, and I can’t wait to share it with the world.